Adana Metro: Service

 The Metro runs from 6:00 am to 23:30 pm everyday, running every 10 minutes during weekday peak hours and every 15 minutes at other times such as weekends.
 The total travel time on the metro, end to end, takes 21 minutes, including all stops.
 Its passenger capacity is 21,600 passengers per hour per direction (PPHPD).
 The metro is part of the Metropolitan Municipality Bus Department (ABBO) network where an adult fare costs 1 TL for Kentkart holders which allows a passenger to have up to one hour for a one-way trip.
 Several bus and dolmuş lines are connected to the stations.

 Route

 The line starts from the metro-car depot west of the Hospital for Mental Health.
 Following Turgut Özal Boulevard, the line reaches Anadolu Lycee, then turns south and follows Alparslan Türkeş Boulevard, crosses TCDD rail tracks near the City Hall and enters Southern Adana passing the D-400 state road.
 It then heads to the west of the Kocavezir Commercial Center and the Hürriyet Police Station until it reaches the Seyhan River.
 Crossing the river just north of the Regülatör Bridge, the line heads north, again crossing the D-400 state road and ends next to Yüreğir Bus Terminal.

 Stations

-The Metro has total of 13 stations, of which 4 are underground, 5 are elevated and 4 are on the surface.
+The Metro has total of 13 stations on one line, of which 4 are underground, 5 are elevated, and 4 are on the surface.
 All the stations are equipped with escalators and elevators for the disabled.